Skip to main content

 Parents and carers have little influence over these contexts, and young people’s experiences of extra-familial abuse can undermine parent-child relationships.

-5.4.4 Disclosures of non recent sexual abuse
+5.4.4 Disclosures of non-recent sexual abuse

 This can also be referred to as historical abuse and is when an adult was abused as a child or young person under the age of 18.
 This type of abuse will often perpetrate as exploitation of a trusted relationship through a process commonly termed as ‘grooming’.
 For example, it is common for offenders to seek a position of trust either in their personal lives or through employment which allows them to gain access to children and young people.

 Staff should remain sensitive to any disclosure, wishes and support needs of the patient while remaining alert to any current risks to children the perpetrator may pose.
-Dependant on information shared a safeguarding response may be required, see RDaSH flowchart (staff access only) (opens in new window) for further guidance.
+Dependent on information shared a safeguarding response may be required, see RDaSH flowchart (staff access only) (opens in new window) for further guidance.

 5.4.5 Domestic abuse